Peninsula Kitchen Design (Layouts & Shapes)

 These ridges can either be oriented vertically or horizontally, but the popular option is installing the details vertically as it contrasts the horizontal orientation of the counter, creating visual appeal.

-How To Design A Kitchen Peninsula?
+How To Design A Kitchen With A Peninsula?

-Modern white kitchen with peninsula, glass cabinets, and patterned tile floor1.
-Study your Space: Before assigning the location of a kitchen peninsula, study the kitchen layout and how the peninsula will fit into the space.
+1. Study your Space: Before assigning the location of a kitchen peninsula, study the kitchen layout and how the peninsula will fit into the space.

 2. Select the Best Layout: The most efficient layout depends on the number of usual users and the intended functions of a peninsula.
 The shape is also essential.